 The Company is a party to financial instruments with off-balance sheet risk entered into in the normal course of business to meet the financing needs of its customers.
 These financial instruments include commitments to extend credit consisting of loan commitments and standby letters of credit, which are not included in the accompanying financial statements.
 Such financial instruments are recorded in the financial statements when they become payable.
 The credit risk associated with these commitments is evaluated in a manner similar to the allowance for credit losses on loans.
-The reserve for unfunded loan commitments was \$0.3 million at both March 31, 2024 and December 31, 2023, and is included in "Accrued taxes and other liabilities" in the accompanying consolidated balance sheets.
+The reserve for unfunded loan commitments was \$0.2 million and \$0.3 million at June 30, 2024 and December 31, 2023, respectively, and is included in "Accrued taxes and other liabilities" in the accompanying consolidated balance sheets.